CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_4.md

 ```

 ### ~ tutorialhint
-The virus has 2 legs and doesn't seem to be holding anything.
+The virus doesn't seem to be wearing a hat and doesn't seem to be holding anything.

 ```package
 causeway-digital-makecode-extension=github:causewaydigital/pxt-causeway-digital-extension#cyber-kingdom